The Role of Birth Asphyxia in Globus Pallidus & Thalami Brain Injury

 Legal Help for HIE, Basal Ganglia, Globus Pallidus, and Thalami Brain Injury

 If your child has basal ganglia, thalami, and/or globus pallidus brain injury and was diagnosed with cerebral palsy, a seizure disorder or hypoxic-ischemic encephalopathy (HIE), the award-winning hypoxic-ischemic encephalopathy (HIE) lawyers at ABC Law Centers can help.
 We have helped children throughout the country obtain compensation for lifelong treatment, therapy and a secure future, and we give personal attention to each child and family we represent.
-Our nationally recognized birth injury law firm has numerous multi-million dollar verdicts and settlements that attest to our success and no fees are ever paid to our firm until we win your case.
-Email or call Reiter & Walsh ABC Law Centers at 888-419-2229 for a free case evaluation.
+Our nationally recognized birth injury law firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm unless we win your case.
 Our firm’s award-winning Michigan HIE lawyers are available 24 / 7 to speak with you.

 Video: Hypoxic-Ischemic Encephalopathy

 After the traumatic birth of my son, I was left confused, afraid, and seeking answers.
 We needed someone we could trust and depend on.
 ABC Law Centers was just that.